Instance-dependent Noisy-label Learning with Graphical Model Based Noise-rate Estimation: Introduction

-The sample selection curriculum defines a threshold to be used with one of the criteria listed above to classify the training samples into clean or noisy at each training epoch~\cite{xiao2015learning}.
-For example, the threshold can be fixed to an arbitrary clustering score that separates clean and noisy samples~\cite{li2020dividemix}, but such strategy does not account for the proportion of label noise in the training set, nor does it consider the dynamics of the selection of noisy-label samples during the training.
-The consideration of such dynamics has been studied in~\citep{han2018co, yao2020searching}, which defined a curriculum of the noisy-label sampling rate $R(t)$ as a function of the training epoch $t \in \{1,\dots,T\}$.
+The sample selection curriculum defines a threshold to be used with one of the criteria listed above to classify the training samples as clean or noisy at each training epoch~\cite{xiao2015learning}.
+For example, the threshold can be fixed to an arbitrary clustering score that separates clean and noisy samples~\cite{li2020dividemix}, but this strategy does not account for the proportion of label noise in the training set, nor does it consider the dynamics of the selection of noisy-label samples during the training.
+The consideration of such dynamics has been studied in~\cite{han2018co, yao2020searching}, which defined a curriculum of the noisy-label sampling rate $R(t)$ as a function of the training epoch $t \in \{1,\dots,T\}$.
 The curriculum \(R(t)\) defines a sampling rate close to \(100\%\) of the training set at the beginning of the training, which is then reduced to arbitrarily low rates at the end of the training.
-In practice, the function \(R(t)\) is either pre-defined~\cite{han2018co} or learned by weighting a set of basis functions with similar characteristics~\cite{yao2020searching}.
+In practice, the function \(R(t)\) is predefined~\cite{han2018co} or learned by weighting a set of basis functions~\cite{yao2020searching}.

 Although generally effective, these techniques do not consider the label noise rate estimated from the training set, making them vulnerable to over-fitting (if too many noisy-label samples are classified as clean) or under-fitting (if informative clean-label samples are classified as noisy).
-It can be argued that label transition matrix estimation~\citep{yao2020dual, cheng2022instance, yang2022estimating} aims to recover the noise rate affecting pairwise label transitions.
-However, label transition matrix techniques follow a quite different strategy compared with sample selection methods, where their main challenge is the general under-constrained aspect of the matrix estimation, making them sensitive to large noise rates and not scalable to a high number of classes~\citep{song2022learning}.
-We are unaware of any approach that aims to directly estimate the label noise rate from the training set and incorporate this rate into the sample selection curriculum.
+It can be argued that the estimation of the label transition matrix~\cite{yao2020dual, cheng2022instance, yang2022estimating, Chen_2023} aims to recover the noise rate affecting pairwise label transitions.
+However, label transition matrix techniques follow a quite different strategy compared to sample selection methods, where their main challenge is the general underconstrained aspect of the matrix estimation, making them sensitive to large noise rates and not scalable to a high number of classes~\cite{song2022learning}.
+Although several methods address label noise, none estimates the label noise rate directly from the training data to guide sample selection.
+Addressing this gap is the primary challenge of our study.